wpniederer/next-serverless/README.md

 There are a few changes needed to perform if you are using a [custom server](https://github.com/zeit/next.js#custom-server-and-routing).

 First of all, your server file needs to export a handler function which AWS Lambda will then call.
-`next-serverless/handler` provides you a wrapper function for that so you don't have to handle much on your own.
+`nextjs12-serverless/handler` provides you a wrapper function for that so you don't have to handle much on your own.

-Please note that you should **not** call `app.prepare()` by yourself anymore, `next-serverless` will automatically do it at the right time.
+Please note that you should **not** call `app.prepare()` by yourself anymore, `nextjs12-serverless` will automatically do it at the right time.
 You can just use the callback or handler functions provided.

 #### `nextServerless(app: Server, handler: (req, res) => void, runLocal: () => void)`